abhilashreddyy/Typing-Pattern-Recogniser/PITCHME.md

 ## what is our project about ???

 +++
-* evey one has a unique typing pattern (agreed !!!)
+* Every one has a unique typing pattern (AGREED !!!)
-* typing pattern refers to time gap between typing two consecutive letters
+* Typing pattern refers to time gap between typing two consecutive letters.
-* this application can be used for authentication
+* This application can be used for authentication.
-* main motive is to recognise patterns using machine learning
+* Main motive is to recognise patterns using machine learning.

 ---
 ### Technologies used
-* languages
+* Languages
-  * web Languages (HTML,CSS,JAVASCRIPT)
+  * Web Languages (HTML,CSS,JAVASCRIPT)
   * Python
   * Node (Server language)

 * Machine learning algorithm
-  * K Nearest Neighbours (will discus about this in furthur slides)
+  * K Nearest Neighbours (will discuss about this in furthur slides)

 ---